benhoyt/symplate/README.md

 Symplate.
 Our main template is `blog.symp`:

     {% template entries, title='My Blog' %}
-    {% include 'inc/header', title %}
+    {{ !render('inc/header', title) }}
     <h1>This is {{ title }}</h1>
     {% for entry in entries: %}
         <h2><a href="{{ entry.url }}">{{ entry.title.title() }}</a></h2>
         {{ !entry.html_body }}
     {% end %}
     </ul>
-    {% include 'inc/footer' %}
+    {{ !render('inc/footer') }}

 This is Python, so everything's explicit.
 We explicitly specify the parameters this template takes in the `{% template ... %}` line, including the default parameter `title`.

-The arguments passed to included sub-templates are specified explicitly (no yucky setting of globals for includes).
+For simplicity, there's no special "include" directive -- you just `render()` a sub-template.
+Usually you want the `!` prefix meaning don't filter the rendered output.
+The arguments passed to `render()`ed sub-templates are specified explicitly, so there's no yucky setting of globals when rendering included templates.
+(Note: `render` is set to the current Renderer instance's `render` function.)

-Note that `entry.html_body` contains pre-rendered HTML, so this expression is prefixed with `!`, meaning output a raw, unescaped string.
+Note that `entry.html_body` contains pre-rendered HTML, so this expression is also prefixed with `!` -- it will output the HTML body as a raw, unescaped string.

 Then `inc/header.symp` looks like this: